Darkness4/blog/pages/blog/2024-02-24-gitops-systemd/page.md

 if [ ! -d "$OUTPUT_DIR" ]; then
   git clone "$REPO_URL" "$OUTPUT_DIR"
   cd "$OUTPUT_DIR"
-  ./run.sh # We assume the entrypoint.sh is the script to apply the changes. else cd "$OUTPUT_DIR"
+  ./run.sh # We assume the run.sh is the script to apply the changes. else cd "$OUTPUT_DIR"